turingschool/front-end-curriculum/projects/check-yo-self.md

 After creating a todo card, the user should be able to remove it once they have completed their checklist.

-* Each todo card in the list should have a button to remove it from both the data model and the dom.
+* Each todo card in the DOM should have a button to remove it from both the data model and the dom.
 * The "Delete" button should only be enabled if all of the tasks on the checklist have been checked off.
-* Upon clicking the "Delete" button, the appropriate todo list should be removed from the list.
+* Upon clicking the "Delete" button, the appropriate todo list should be removed from the DOM.
 * The update of the data model should happen in the `deleteFromStorage` method that is defined in the `ToDoList` class.
 * How the DOM gets updated using javascript should happen in the `main.js` file